adaltas/node-nikita/docs/content/action/metadata/argument_to_config.md

 The `argument_to_config` metadata property maps an argument passed to the action to a [configuration property](/current/action/config) with the given name.

 Important, the argument must not be a function nor an object literal.
 Functions are already interpreted as handlers and object literals as action properties.
-When multiple argument are provided, only the last one is extracted.
+When multiple arguments are provided, only the last one is extracted.

 * Type: `string`